mathieu-benoit/hello-humanitec/docs/gke-basic.md

 As Platform admin, in Humanitec.

-Deploy the new Environment with all the new resource definitions:
+Deploy the new Environment to take into account all the new resource definitions:
 ```bash
 humctl deploy env ${ENVIRONMENT} ${ENVIRONMENT} \
     --context /orgs/${HUMANITEC_ORG}/apps/${ONLINEBOUTIQUE_APP}